-- 1. Log in as the root user, and then navigate to the folder containing the RPM package for the driver. - 2.
+- 1. Log in as the root user. - 2.
+Navigate to the folder containing the RPM package for the driver. - 3.
 Depending on the Linux distribution that you are using, run one of the following commands from the command line, where [RPMFileName] is the file name of the RPM package: - If you are using Red Hat Enterprise Linux or CentOS, run the following command: